Faith Bible Fellowship Celebrates 100 Years in York Area

 In 1927, the ministry was elevated to the status of a mission.
 The following year, the work was declared to be self-supporting and was designated a church.
 In the years that have ensued, the church moved to the 900 block of N. Duke St. and in 1974 to its present location at 675 Woodland View Dr. in Manchester Township.
 In 1959, the name of the denomination was changed to the Bible Fellowship Church.

 On November 8th and 9th of 2014, the church celebrated 100 years of ministry in the community of York.
-The parsonage was renovated and Pastor Tim Bertolet came to the church with his family as the new pastor.
-We are excited about what God has in store for our future.
+The parsonage was renovated, and Pastor Tim Bertolet came to the church with his family as the new pastor.